Donald Trump, Jimmy Kimmel In Twitter Spat Over Oscars’ Low Rating

 — Cricket (@WCoastCndn) March 6, 2018

 Leading the list this year is Jeff Bezos, founder and CEO of Amazon, who has a net worth of around $112 billion.
-He is followed by the past four years’ number one, Microsoft founder Bill Gates, who’s worth $ billion.
-Warren Buffet is now on third place with a net worth of $84 billion.
+He is followed by the past four years’ number one, Microsoft founder Bill Gates.
+Warren Buffet is now in third place with a net worth of $84 billion.